There are various circumstances in which people receive compensation for

 - Payment in lieu of notice (However, if your contract of employment

-tax and PRSI in the normal way.)
+tax-free entitlements do not apply and you pay tax and PRSI in the normal

 On a redundancy or retirement payment, you are entitled to one of the